eclipse-volttron/volttron-core/README.md

  1. **Install agents and optional libraries**:

-    Each volttron agent is in it own repository.
+    Each volttron agent is in its own repository.
 Each agent's repository will have its own readme with instructions on how to install the agent and any optional libraries that could be used with the agent.
 But in general, agents should be installed using vctl install command.